digitalprocess/chicago/README.md

 # Chicago Data

-This project is a sandbox for data visualizations using Chicago Data
+This project is a sandbox for data visualizations using Chicago Data.

+## Chicago Homicides

+This visualization uses Chart.js to represent the number of homicides in Chicago per year.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).